neilm813/example-robust-react-project-structure/README.md

 `utils` is just a folder name convention to follow separation of concerns and decouple logic to make code more reusable, usually in the form of small helper functions and classes.

-In react, [utils](./src/client/src/utils) is code that isn't a component or a hook, but multiple components may need to utilize it.
+In react, [utils](./apps/client/src/utils) is code that isn't a component or a hook, or service (to make api calls usually) but may be needed in multiple places.

-In the server, [utils](./src/api/src/utils) is basically any reusable code that isn't part of a more specific folder convention such as models, controllers, services, and middleware.
+In the server, [utils](./apps/api/src/utils) is basically any reusable code that isn't part of a more specific folder convention such as models, controllers, services, and middleware.

 ### services folder

-`services` is another folder name convention to follow separation of concerns and decouple logic to make code more reusable.
-Services are usually more specifically focused around decoupling API and database request logic whereas the utilities folder is for other reusable code.
+`services` is another folder name convention typically seen for reusable functions that make api calls / db calls to decouple this logic from other logic such as component logic or controller request handler logic.

-In our react front-end, [internalApiService](./src/client/src/services/internalApiService.js) contains all the logic for calling our api that can be reused in any component that needs to make an api call to our own back-end.
+In our react front-end, [internalApiService](./apps/client/src/services/internalApiService.js) contains all the logic for calling our api that can be reused in any component that needs to make an api call to our own back-end.

-Our backend [services](./src/api/src/services) contains all the database logic so it can be easily reused in multiple controller handlers / routes if needed.
-Another service file could be added if our server needs to make calls to some 3rd party api.
+Our backend [services](./apps/api/src/services) contains all the database logic so it can be easily reused in multiple controller handlers / routes if needed.
+If our back-end makes calls to another api, another service file could be made to hold functions for those api calls.

 The below images diagram what adding a service layer to the back-end MVC looks like:
 ![mvc with no service](./notes/assets/images/mvc/mvc-diagram.png)